MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 [[Source spreadsheet: FailureRatesBackOfTheEnvelope.xls, sheet PrintMe]]

-Clearly, at the low end of the range, where sector lifetime is in the range of 10 million hours, document losses would be unacceptably high.
+Clearly, at the low end of the range, where sector half-life is in the range of 10 million hours, document losses would be unacceptably high.
 If you lost 3 percent of all your documents in the first year, you would take immediate action to find a more reliable storage environment.
 Even up to 30 million hours (sector half-life), such disks would be classified as "rusty garbage can lids" that are not suitable for archival storage.
 Better disks might still accumulate errors at a significant rate, but permanent losses can be avoided with suitable auditing and repair regimes, as discussed below.

 #### If You Can't Control It, Buy Insurance Against It

 We do not have good information on the sector error rates of our storage media, particularly if we are buying a service from an outside vendor.
 Since such factors are beyond our control, we should choose strategies to protect our document collections from a *wide* range of circumstances that we might encounter.
+Hence the commandment, "Protect against a wide range of conditions."

-# Visit Your Documents Regularly
+# Commandment II: Visit Your Documents Regularly

 Verify and repair the multiple copies.
 In general, we will use the term "auditing" to refer to checking documents for validity and repairing any errors discovered, wherever possible.